pioneercoders/tutorials/es6/08-types-of-functions/README.md

 After a function expression has been stored in a variable, the variable can be used as a function.
 Functions stored in variables do not need function names.
 They are always invoked (called) using the variable name.

 <h4>Anonymous Functions</h4>
-function with of name we call it as anonymous function.
+function with out name we call it as anonymous function.
 There are three main anonymous function declarations you will run into:

 <h6> IIFE (Immediately Invoked Function Expression) </h6>